Verbosity: Style advice

 In contrast, though, some authors warn against pursuing concise writing for its own sake.
 Literary critic Sven Birkerts, for instance, notes that authors striving to reduce verbosity might produce prose that is unclear in its message or dry in style.
 "There's no vivid world where every character speaks in one-line, three-word sentences," he notes.
 There is a danger that the avoidance of prolixity can produce writing that feels unnatural or sterile.

 Physicist Richard Feynman has spoken out against verbosity in scientific writing.

 Wordiness is common in informal or playful conversation, lyrics, and comedy.
+People with Asperger syndrome and autism often present with verbose speech.